Need good questions to ask in an interview? Try these.

 This question is geared towards finding out how long previous employees have stayed in the role and whether they progressed internally or left to work for another company.
-This will give you a good understanding of your own potential progression.
+It will give you a good understanding of your own potential progression.

 12. How does this position support the management team?

 Asking about the management structure and how your role reports to it shows your understanding of good employee/management communication and your awareness of the internal 'food chain'.
-It also shows that you're interested in how the company works as a whole, rather than focusing solely on your position.
+It also shows that you're interested in how the company works as a whole, rather than focussing solely on your position.